A review of the Saint Crispin's Mod 104 Austerity Brogue

 Whatever the leather

-The uppers are Saint Crispin's calf leather - I'm unsure of exact shade, either milk or dark chocolate.
+The uppers are Saint Crispin's calf leather - I'm unsure of the exact shade, either milk or dark chocolate.

 "Crust leather" is leather that's been tanned but not yet dyed.
-Read this Permanent Style review for details on how they individually dye the shoe's component pieces once the the leather has been clicked.
+Read this Permanent Style review for details on how they individually dye the shoe's component pieces once the leather has been clicked.

 The main pro with crust leather is a rich colour straight out of the box.
 Cons are that it needs more maintenance and care through conditioning and polishing, and is prone to less colour fastness and pretty vicious creasing.

 As of now, it's a wonderful, deep shade though with undercurrents of plummy-purple in the brown, and takes an excellent polish.
 Time will tell how it ages.

 The soles feature a slight bevel at the waist and a closed channel.
 Those expecting a really sharply aggressive fiddleback will be disappointed.
 I'd prefer a little bit more myself, but as the day has yet to come where a passerby commented unprompted on the fine finish of my fiddle-backing, it really makes little real difference.

 They've got monogrammed nail patterns for the previous owner's initials, which while arguably a bit tacky is also something I would have done for all my shoes in a heartbeat.

 At retail price, Saint Crispin's are pretty expensive.
 If you're looking for similarly styled austerity brogues at more of a mid-range price, consider: